You may wish to see an introductory page to this section or page one with overall images of the Ulu Cami (Great Mosque) of Divrigi first.

 Portal of Darussifah; six pointed stars

 The encircled six pointed star is usually associated with Jewish identity.
 For Islam this star was associated with the number of days in which God created the Earth and it was regarded as an excellent shape.
 The Shield of David is not mentioned in antiquity nor is it found on ancient Jewish gravestones.
-It appears to be associated with Jewish culture from the middle of the 12th century, so when the stars of the portals were designed they did not have any hidden reference to Jewish identity.
+It appears to be associated with Jewish culture from the middle of the XIVth century in Central Europe, so when the stars of the portals were designed they did not have any hidden reference to Jewish identity.

 The floral motifs decorating the portal of the hospital are not as many as those of the northern portal, but they show the same vigour.

-Ulu Camii: (left) eastern Portal; (right) detail of its decoration
+Ulu Cami: (left) eastern portal; (right) detail of its decoration

 The mosque can be accessed through a third entrance: it was reserved to its founder and thus it is called the Shah Gate.
 It was built in 1241 and it strictly adheres to the canons of Seljuk architecture; this maybe because the other entrances were regarded as being somewhat heretical owing to their representation of actual flowers and animals.